shakebugs/shake-docs/docs/ios/activity.md

 </TabItem></Tabs>

-## Handle notifications manually
+## Setting up

+### Notifications
+Notifications are tracked automatically and require no additional setup.

-If you want to manually handle notifications, you can use this method:
+If you want Shake to manually handle notification tracking, you can use this method instead:

 <Tabs
   groupId="ios"